 GAO – Grandchildren Accountability Office

 The 2022 federal election in Australia was a remarkable event.
-More than remarkable, I would say it was historic.
+More than remarkable, some would say it was historic.

 This year the people of Australia changed their path concerning climate accountability.
 Incumbent prime minister Scott Morrison suffered a party-shaking loss, and Anthony Albanese, leader of the Labour Party, stepped into the role.
 The losses were staggering for the Liberals, but the gains did not all go to Labour.
 Many of the seats went to independent and Green Party candidates.

 The independents were the most exciting group by far.
 A group of proven, capable, and ethics-focused women campaigned on a platform of climate action and government accountability.
 Calling themselves Teal candidates, a colour based on the mix of blue from the Labour Party and Green for the environment, they defined a new political affiliation.
 But it wasn’t noteworthy just that these independents were women taking deep conservative ridings.
 It was special because the balance of power had shifted.
 The independents that won have effectively turned the focus from dirty politics of the past to one based on ethics, action and accountability.